internetjen/e-commerce-back-end/README.md

 # E-Commerce Back-End

   ## Description
-  This project is the builds a back end for an e-commerce site using: Express.js API, Sequelize, a MySQL database.
+  This project builds a back end for an e-commerce site using: Express.js API, Sequelize, a MySQL database.

+  The application allows its user to manage an e-commerce database.
+The user will be able to view, edit, and delete any categories, products, or tags.

   ## Table of Contents
   * [Prerequisites](#prerequisites)